elliott987/Frog-PCB/README.md

 # Frog PCB
-A PCB consisting of 4 LEDs whcih are controlled by an LDR, potentiometer and switch
+A keychain PCB consisting of 4 LEDs whcih are controlled by an LDR, potentiometer and switch
 Schematic:
 ![Schematic](image.png)
 PCB: